mecid/mecid.github.io/_posts/2023-07-11-unidirectional-flow-in-swift.md

 image: /public/store.png
 ---

 This week I will talk about the state management approach I have used in my apps for years.
-We will cover building a predictable, testable, debuggable, and serializable state management system in Swift.
+We will cover building a predictable, testable, debuggable, and modular state management system in Swift.

 {% include friends.html %}